James Houghton (artistic director): Signature Theatre Company

 When he was working with Romulus Linney, he first got the idea for Signature Theatre Company to showcase one playwright for an entire season.
 Featuring Linney, the first season starting in 1991 had 6 shows in an 87-seat house and spent $35,000.
-In the 1994-1995 season, they featured playwright Horton Foote and produced The Young Man From Atlanta, which later was produced on Broadway and won a Pulitzer Prize.
-Signature would go on to feature playwrights such as Edward Albee, Arthur Miller, Adrienne Kennedy, Maria Irene Fornes, and more recently the likes of Athol Fugard and Annie Baker.
+In the 1994-1995 season, they featured playwright Horton Foote and produced The Young Man from Atlanta, which later was produced on Broadway and won a Pulitzer Prize.
+Signature would go on to feature playwrights such as Edward Albee, Arthur Miller, Adrienne Kennedy, María Irene Fornés, and more recently the likes of Athol Fugard and Annie Baker.

 It became apparent to Houghton soon that Signature Theatre Company needed a permanent and flexible home, and needed to build a theater, so in 2009 Houghton began fundraising.
 The building was first going to be featured at the Ground Zero location downtown as part of a redevelopment of downtown by mayor Michael Bloomberg.
 When costs began to be prohibitive, they moved towards the 42nd street Times Square theatre district.
 Part of the program to convince to build there was a plan to underwrite tickets so that they would be frozen at $25 each.

 Houghton ended up raising $70 million for the project.
 Pershing Square Signature Center opened in 2012, and is a three-theatre, 75,000 square foot complex designed by Frank Gehry Architects.
 It also includes two studio spaces, a shared lobby with a café, a bookshop, concierge desk, and administrative offices.
 The intent was to create a haven for theatre-makers, especially playwrights, that would hold 10 playwrights in residence to produce shows from the level of readings to full productions and all levels in-between.
 The goal of these types of programs and the subsequent building where to provide a sense of living and creating under one roof and creating points of intersection between artists, as Houghton once explained: